ghuertaramos/ENMOD/readme.md

 Docker image to develop and analize ecological niche models (ENM).
- These scripts allow the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence files, ocurrence maps, and ENMs on batch mode.
+ These scripts allow the user to download data from Global Biodiversity Information Facility (GBIF) to generate ocurrence files, ocurrence maps, and generate ENMs on batch mode.

 ### Current available functions are:

 **Records.R**

  Download records from GBIF database and produce `.csv` files for query species.

 **Clean.R**

  Eliminate duplicate records, not applicable data (NA), and generate maps

  **Rarf.R**

  Reduce the number of records (less than 1km apart) using the grid method.
 It also generates maps for output records.
 This script is disabled for species with less than 30 records by default.

 **Pseudo.R**

  Generate pseudoabsence points from record data.

  **Vars.R**

  Extract climatic data from rasters based on species records.

  **Corrls.R**

  Generate correlation coefficients significancies and plots from climatic data.

  **Maxent.R**

 Generate Ecological Niche Model for input species, it also generates output data for model evaluation.

 ### Coming  soon:

 **Merge.R**

 Merge data from other databases.

  **Thinsp.R**

  Spatial rarefaction using ThinsSP algorithm (Aiello-Lammens *et al*.
 2015)

 ## Getting Started

-This series of scripts are intended to work as a single pipeline but using the provided format for each script will allow to use own data for each function separately.
+The scripts are intended to work as a single pipeline.
+Future versions will include compability with user provides databases.

+ A tutorial on the use of ENMOD is available at `tutorial.md`

 ![ ](https://github.com/ghuertaramos/ENMOD/blob/master/mdneflow.png  "Workflow")